aav-98/LBP-PROJECT/README.md

 ## DESCRIPTION

 This project particulary focused on evaluating the performance when providing different inputs to the parameters of the local neighbourhood (a set of sampling points evenly spaced on a circle centered at the pixel to be labeled).
-This definition allows any radius and number of sampling points to provided as input.
+This definition allowed any radius and number of sampling points to provided as input.

+The expanded upon version of the LBP-operater allows us to deal with textures at different scales.

 ## TOOLS AND LIBRARIES
 The following project uses open-source tools and libraries to create a facial recognition system.
 This includes: